Warbird Flights : Aviation Bookshop

 Sorry, no view photo available

-Although the Supermarine Spitfire was proving a major success, thanks to its potential for development, the time had now arrived where thoughts turned to a successor.
+Although the Supermarine Spitfire was a major success, the time had arrived where thoughts turned to a successor.
 So in November 1942 Supermarine produced a specially written Specification known as 470.
 This requested a Spitfire fitted with a laminar flow wing.
 It was hoped an increase in top speed by 55mph could be achieved as well as a faster rate of role compared to other operational fighters.

 This new wing was designed and developed by Supermarine and the National Physical Laboratory.
-With the Air Ministry showing an interest during February 1943 Specification F.1/43 was issued for the aircraft.
-So Supermarine submitted their Spiteful design which featured contra-rotating propellers, a brand new airframe, laminar flow wing, wide track-inward facing landing gear and was powered by the Rolls-Royce Griffin engine which allowed the aircraft to reach speeds of 475 mph.
+With the Air Ministry showing an interest, during 1943 Specification F.1/43 was issued for the aircraft.
+Supermarine submitted their Spiteful design which featured a brand new airframe, laminar flow wing, wide track-inward facing landing gear and was powered by the Rolls-Royce Griffin engine, which allowed the aircraft to reach speeds of 475 mph.
 Three prototypes would be ordered by the Air Ministry on the 6th February 1943.

-Although it never entered service the Spitefuls wing and undercarriage would be used on the Supermarine Attacker which would go on to be the first frontline jet used by the Fleet Air Arm.
+Although it never entered service, the Spiteful would make a few public appearances including at the 1945 RAE Farnborough 'At Home' event and the aircraft's wing and undercarriage would be used on the Supermarine Attacker, which would go on to be the first frontline jet used by the Fleet Air Arm.

 Technical Details